David Robinson (drummer)

-David Robinson (born April 2, 1949) is a retired American rock drummer.
+David Robinson (born April 2, 1949) is an American retired rock drummer.
 He has performed with many rock bands, including the Rising Tide, the Modern Lovers, the Pop!, DMZ and the Cars.
 In 2018, Robinson was inducted into the Rock and Roll Hall of Fame as a member of the Cars.
 To date, Robinson is also the only member of the Cars to not release a solo album.